SucreLab/AlveolEye/README.md

    - Click "Add" to include current assessment data in the export file.

 3. **Remove last result**
-   - Click "Remove" to delete the last added results.
+   - Click "Remove" to delete the last added results from the export file.

 5. **Clear export data**
-   - Click "Clear" to empty the export data file.
+   - Click "Clear" to empty the export file.

 7. **Export results**
    - Click "Export Results" to save the data (`.csv` or `.json` format).